xinchenguo/HPCmatlab/README.md

   * At the start of your Matlab script, use Matlab's `addpath` function.
 Refer examples for how to do this.

+4. Use the default MPI command (`mpirun`,`mpiexec`,`srun`, etc.) of a cluster to start MATLAB with HPCmatlab framework.
+   * `mpirun -n 2 matlab -r "test,exit"`
+   * Refer to your cluster's user guide or consult your system admin for the proper MPI command

 Contact
 -------